LeOS-GSI/LeOS-Launcher/README.md

-# Peace Launcher
+#LeOS Launcher
-This is only the fork of Omega Launcher.
+This is a fork of Omega Launcher and default Launcher in LeOS-GSI.
 Releases are stored at https://leos-gsi.de/downloads/special_apps/Launcher/